acread/Presentations_And_Resources/2024_LongReadLab.md

 module load samtools/1.14
 module load minimap2/2.17

+#arguments for minimap: ref genome, fastqs to align - the asterix means all files that end in .fastq, -ax tell it we're using nanopore data
-minimap2 /scratch.global/read0094/ForKristy/Sviridis_500_v2.0.fa  *.fastq -ax map-ont > "your_output".sam
+minimap2 /home/agro5431/shared/Sviridis_500_v2.0.fa  *.fastq -ax map-ont > "x500"_SetariaAlignment.sam

+#I think we can get rid of this step for the exercise
+#convert the sam to a bam and sort it
-samtools view -bS "your_output".sam > "your_output".bam
+#samtools view -bS "x500"_SetariaAlignment.sam > "x500"_SetariaAlignment.bam
-samtools sort <input.bam> -o <output.bam>
+#samtools sort "x500"_SetariaAlignment.bam -o "x500"_SetariaAlignment.bam
 `````

 ## Did all the reads map to the provided genome?
 We can output the unmapped reads using samtools - we can run this right on the command line \
-We will point to our "your_output".sam from the above step
+We will point to our "x500"_SetariaAlignment.sam from the above step
 `````
 module load samtools
-samtools view "your_output".sam -f 4 > "your_initials"unmapped.txt
+samtools view "x500"_SetariaAlignment.sam -f 4 > "x500"_unmapped.txt
 `````
 ### Let's BLAST a few of the unmapped reads
 https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&BLAST_SPEC=&LINK_LOC=blasttab&LAST_PAGE=blastn \